microsoft/live-share/README.md

 #### 1. Register with the "Project Cascade" service

-While "Project Cascade" is in private preview, you'll need to request access.
+While "Project Cascade" is in private preview, you'll need to request access to share.
 We'll be rapidly working through the waitlist, so expect to get an e-mail from us very soon after signing up!
-While waiting, you can carry on with steps #2 and #3, so that you're ready to share as soon as you're accepted!
+While waiting, you can carry on with steps #2, so that you're ready to share as soon as you're accepted!

 **[Enroll now!]()**

-_This step is only necessary in order to "share".
-Anyone can "join" a collaboration session, by simply following the steps below.
-This makes it easy for folks to work together, without everyone needing to explicitly register with "Project Cascade"._
+> **Note:** _This step is only necessary in order to "share".
+Anyone can "join" a collaboration session as a participant by simply following the steps below.
+This makes it easy for folks to work together, without everyone needing to explicitly register._

 #### 2. Download the "Project Cascade" extension/installer for your tool
 A core part of "Project Cascade" is enabling rich collaboration directly from your existing tools, and therefore, we provide integration for your favorite IDE/editor: